johanjanssen/About-me/Talks.md

 ## October 24th Accento
 - Java's Hidden Gems: Tools and Libraries

+## October 15-17th JavaCro
+- How sand and Java are used to create the world's most powerful chips (keynote)
+- Java's Hidden Gems: Tools and Libraries

+## October 2-6th Devoxx Belgium
+- How sand and Java are used to create the world’s most powerful chips

+## October 2-6th QCon San Francisco
+- Crafting the World's Most Advanced Computer Chips with Java

+## September 13th Java Usergroup Münster
+- How sand and Java are used to create the world's most powerful chips

 ## June 21-22th Voxxed Luxembourg
 - Java's Hidden Gems: Tools and Libraries